Operation Fustian: Fustian

 The first glider casualties had occurred on takeoff, when two aircraft towing Waco gliders crashed.
 While en route, one of the gliders was released early by its towing aircraft, and crashed into the sea.
 When they did arrive over Sicily, the element of surprise was gone, and four gliders were shot down by the coastal anti-aircraft batteries.
-By the time the gliders arrived at their landing zones, two hours had lapsed since the parachute landings had started.
+By the time the gliders arrived at their landing zones, two hours had elapsed since the parachute landings had started.
 One glider pilot later commented that they did not need the pathfinders, as the tracer and lights from explosions were brighter than any of the landing markers.
 Of the surviving glider force, only four gliders managed to land relatively unscathed, all the others being caught by the Fallschirmjäger machine gun fire and destroyed on their approach.
 The four intact gliders had been carrying three of the anti-tank guns, which were now included in the bridge's defences.
 Including the men from the gliders, the 1st Parachute Brigade had 295 men at the bridge.
 Shortage of manpower was not their only problem; their only support weapons were the anti-tank guns, two 3-inch mortars and a Vickers machine gun.